mechagic/mechagic.github.io/src/extras/gitgudring.md

 - No porn should be on your website.
 I'm 17 and I don't want anyone getting into legal trouble.
 - Your website must have stuff on it.
-  - *Stuff like images, a good amount of text among other things.
+  - *Stuff like images, a good amount of text, among other things.
 If it doesn't have those, then you aren't getting in.*
 - It has to be hand coded
   - *No wix, google site, carrd or strawpage shenaniganery here*
 - Widget should be on your site prior to being added